asascience-open/ncSOS/Readme.md

 Stable version: **RC5**

-NcSOS adds an OGC SOS service to your existing THREDDS server.
+NcSOS adds an OGC SOS service to datasets in your existing [THREDDS](http://www.unidata.ucar.edu/projects/THREDDS/) server.
+It complies with the [IOOS SWE Milestone 1.0](https://code.google.com/p/ioostech/source/browse/#svn%2Ftrunk%2Ftemplates%2FMilestone1.0) templates and requires your datasets be in any of the [CF 1.6 Discrete Sampling Geometries](http://cf-pcmdi.llnl.gov/documents/cf-conventions/1.6/cf-conventions.html#discrete-sampling-geometries).

+NcSOS acts like other THREDDS services (such an OPeNDAP and WMS) where as there are individual service endpoints for each dataset.
+It is best to aggregate your files and enable the NcSOS service on top of the aggregation.  i.e. The NcML aggregate of hourly files from an individual station would be a good candidate to serve with NcSOS.
+Serving the individual hourly files with NcSOS would not be as beneficial.

 _You will need a working THREDDS installation of a least version **4.3.16** to run NcSOS_.